Become a Foster Parent Today!

 Through its dedicated Foster Parent network, Little Flower provides safety and care for neglected, abused and abandoned children since the program’s inception in 1952.
 Little Flower strives to match children with foster parents who can provide love, stability, nurturing, and the sense of family permanency that all children need.

 It takes a special person or persons to sacrifice time, money, and most importantly energy and love that goes into nurturing a child – all the while knowing that it may be temporary.
-Like any loving parent, the foster parent attends to the physical, medical, emotional, social and educational needs of the children by assuring home life environments that are clean, safe, orderly and embracing.
+Like any loving parent, foster parents tend to the physical, medical, emotional, social, and educational needs of children by assuring home life environments are clean, safe, orderly, and embracing.
 Foster parents help children to be successful in life by teaching them life skills in the home and cooperating with and facilitating child well-being plans that connect children with the services and help they need.

 You can to apply to be a foster parent if you:

 - Enjoy playing with, teaching, and mentoring children/teens.

 - Have a sincere interest in caring for children and working with their birth families.